-Materials Similar to Applying a Racialized Physics Identity Framework for Black Women From Different Nationalities
+Materials Similar to Intersectionality and Physics Identity: A Case Study of Black Women From Different Nationalities

 - 49%: Understanding physics identity development through the identity performances of Black, Indigenous, and women of color and LGBTQ+ women in physics